Welcome to the world of outbound sales, where proactivity is the name of the game and sales reps are the ones making the first move.

 Closing the deal is the critical stage where a sales representative convinces the prospect to make a purchase.
 Your goal here is to get a signature for the contract or receive the first payment, if you are a self-service SaaS.

-This step involves negotiating the terms, addressing any final concerns and handling objections, and demonstrating the value of your product or service.
+This step involves negotiating the terms, addressing any final concerns and handling objections, and demonstrating the value of your product or service using digital sales rooms.
 The salesperson needs to be proactive and persuasive to successfully close the deal.

 Step 6: Assessment calls, upselling and cross-selling